Awesome: The Wonderful 101

 You might not care about your bro the way most people do, bro, but think of it this way: We're giving you a chance to make it up to him... in hell!

-Final Phase, and Jesus, is it a biggun.
-Jergingha has transformed the entire inner workings of his fortress body into his ultimate state, entitled his Planet-Destruction Form.
-And before you think it's an exaggeration?
-He's easily the size of Russia, at least.
+- Final Phase, and Jesus, is it a biggun.
+Turns out that those earlier two phases meant absolutely nothing, as destroying the brain was nothing more than a slight hindrance.
+Jergingha transforms his space fortress body into his ultimate form, a 221-kilometer-tall giant mecha referred to as Planet-Destruction Form.
 Luckily for you, Platinum Robo stopped by, so you have some semblance of chance.
 You start by breaking through barriers requiring full-scale Unite Morphs, ending with one up to two hundred members.
 Then the big guy decides to rain hell via Macross Missile Massacre, which only the power of button mashing and Wonder Punch can stop.
 And thus, this continent-sized behemoth decides to take you straight on, in what can only be described as Doomsday Zone crossed with Okami and a dash of Pikmin, followed by the main team using their own unite builds to rip his arm off and send it back at his face, culminating with Unite Platinum which forms the Platinum logo.
 Oh, but that's still not enough, even when you blow off half his head.
 Jergingha decides to do what he probably should have done from the beginning, and unleash his body's most powerful weapon — which is the size of his torso — the Chi Q Marble Buster.
 With this huge beam coming, there's only one thing left to do...Protect Earth!

 - Even failing the QTE causes an awesome moment.
 Even if it's meant to be funny, pulling the Earth out of it's orbit is still awesome.